 Plan Amendment and Termination.
 Our board of directors may amend or terminate the 2020 Plan at any time; however, no amendment, other than an amendment that increases the number of shares available under the 2020 Plan, may materially and adversely affect an award outstanding under the 2020 Plan without the consent of the affected participant and stockholder approval will be obtained for any amendment to the extent necessary to comply with applicable laws.
-Further, the plan administrator may not, without the approval of our stockholders, amend any outstanding stock option or SAR to reduce its price per share, other than in the context of corporate transactions or equity restructurings, as described above.
-The 2020 Plan will remain in effect until the tenth anniversary of the earlier of the date the board of directors adopted the 2020 Plan and the date the Company's stockholders approved the 2020 Plan, unless earlier terminated by our board of directors.
+Further, the plan administrator may, without the approval of our stockholders, amend any outstanding stock option or SAR to reduce its price per share, other than in the context of corporate transactions or equity restructurings, as described above.
+The 2020 Plan will remain in effect until the tenth anniversary of its effective date, unless earlier terminated by our board of directors.
 No awards may be granted under the 2020 Plan after its termination.